strapdata/elassandra-operator/docs/source/multi-dc.rst

     az extension update --name aks-preview
     az feature register --name NodePublicIPPreview --namespace Microsoft.ContainerService

-Create an AKS cluster with the azure network plugin and a VirtualMachineScaleSets nodepool that assigns a public IP address to each virtual machine:
+Create a regional AKS cluster with the Azure network plugin and a default nodepool based on a `VirtualMachineScaleSets <https://docs.microsoft.com/en-us/rest/api/compute/virtualmachinescalesets>`_ that assigns a public IP address to each virtual machine:

 .. code::